-Whether you’re looking to honor a beloved family member, obtain a last-minute tax deduction, or you just want to commit an act of kindness, donating to a worthy animal organization is always a wonderful (and heartwarming!) option.
+Whether you’re looking to honor a beloved family member, obtain a last-minute tax deduction for 2019, or you just want to commit an act of kindness, donating to a worthy animal organization is always a wonderful (and heartwarming!) option.

 To come up with this year’s list of 30 great animal organizations worthy of your donations, we scoured the globe for rescues, foundations, and other groups dedicated to improving the lives of all types of animals.
 We based our search on a variety of factors, including: